bkarwoski/p4r/README.md

         return intersected;
     }

+When a collision between one of the actors (robots) and a wall is detected, the robot is "pushed back" along the line connecting the wall and robot center until the collision is resolved.

 ## Graphics
-To visualize the simulation, I wrote 'graphics.c', which takes the floating point coordinates of each polygon and generates a rasterized .bmp image of the simulation, like the one below.
+To visualize the simulation, I wrote `graphics.c`and `bmp.c`, which take the floating point coordinates of each polygon and generate a rasterized .bmp image of the simulation, like the one below.

 ![Animation Example](chase_20_0_20.bmp)